 To request a Record Removal, the Student must submit a written request for Record Removal (“Written Request for Removal”) to firstname.lastname@example.org according to the Procedures.

 A Written Request for Removal is not an opportunity to object to the Decision or Consequence.

 Once the Written Request for Removal is received, the AVP-OAIA or designee will review the request and appoint a Panel to conduct an interview with the Student and consider the Written Request for Removal.

 The number of violations;

-The Student's behavior after the violation(s);
+The Student's behavior after the policy violation(s);

-The Student's reasons for requesting the Expungement;
+The Student's reasons for requesting the Record Removal;

-If a Student is found responsible for another violation of this Policy after a record is expunged, then the expunged record may be reported as a disciplinary violation again on the Student’s transcript.
+If a Student is found responsible for another violation of this Policy after a record is removed, then the notation of academic misconduct may be placed back on the Student’s transcript.